ricardo-perezo/Team.UI.Standards/Javascript/introduction.md

 ```
 ##  10. <a name='This'></a>This
-this is a dynamic  object that represent the actual object who calls a function, also exist a native method in any function to call a function and change the This reference to another object.
+this is a dynamic  object that represent the actual object who calls a function, also exist a native method in any function to call a fsunction and change the This reference to another object.

 ```js
 var person={